 John F. Kennedy Presidential Library and Museum

 Located on 10 acres overlooking the sea, the striking I.M.
 Pei building boasts theaters, digital archives, dramatic multimedia and a recreation of Kennedy’s Oval office.
-This fall, until Nov.
-28, is the last chance to see “JFK 100: Milestones & Mementos.”
+Through Dec.
+31, don't miss the “Freedom 7 Space Capsule” exhibit.
 At just over a year old, the “Ernest Hemingway: A Life Inspired” exhibit includes the writer’s personal papers, audiovisual material and artifacts.
 The museum also hosts a wonderfully varied series of author talks or “Forums,” where the topics range from White House desserts and civil rights to TV correspondent and humorist Mo Rocca’s take on notable, deceased people.

 Wondering why some art frames hang empty throughout the 15th century Venetian palace of American art collector and philanthropist Gardener?
 They’re placeholders from the infamous 1990 heist, the largest property theft in recorded history.
 What remains is an impressive collection of more than 16,000 objects, including Rembrandt, Botticelli, Raphael and Matisse.
 The interior courtyard is the perfect place for a bistro lunch (the chef occasionally matches dishes with art) or, perhaps, a sketch (pencils and paper are available).
 Fall weekends also mean concerts in the Tapestry Room.
 If you’re named Isabella, entrance is a steal—it’s free.